 4. Change up your diet and try intermittent fasting

-One study found that intermittent fasting (IF) can be especially helpful for weight control or weight loss for post-menopausal women.
+One found that intermittent fasting (IF) can be especially helpful for weight control or weight loss for post-menopausal women.
 There are different types of intermittent fasting, all which involve restricting your calorie intake for a certain time period.

 Diet methods include the 5/2, 16/8, eat-stop-eat, and warrior diet.
 Each type has rules about how and when you eat.
 Some people claim this diet improves your digestive system, lowers inflammation, and reduces body fat.
 However, intermittent fasting can cause health problems if you have certain conditions, such as diabetes or heart disease.
 Talk to your doctor before trying it.